On Four-dimensional Steady gradient Ricci solitons that dimension reduce: Uniqueness of the limit ancient Ricci flow

 \begin{theo} The $3$-manifold $\Sigma$ in Theorem \ref{theo-convergence} is diffeomorphic to $\mathbb{S}^3/\Gamma$ and $g_{\Sigma}(t)$ is a family of shrinking round metrics. \end{theo}

 We first note that the following lemma holds because of the dimension reduction assumption.

-\begin{lem} Let $(M,g,f)$ be a $4$-dimensional steady gradient Ricci soliton that dimension reduces to $3$-manifolds, but does not weakly dimension reduce to a steady gradient Ricci $3$-soliton.
+\begin{lem} Let $(M,g,f)$ be a $4$-dimensional steady gradient Ricci soliton that dimension reduces to $3$-manifolds.
 Then there exist positive constants $\kappa$ and $r_0$ such that (noncollapsing at the curvature scale of a point)

 For any positive number $\bar{r}$, there exists a positive constant $C(\bar{r})$ such that (bounded curvature at bounded distance)

 \end{lem} \begin{proof} The proof is by contradiction.
 Suppose that the lemma is not true.
 Then, there exists a sequence of points $p_i$ tending to infinity such that